wiedehopf/tar1090/README.md

 ```

+## 0800-DESTROY-SD-CARD

-## History function as used for tar1090.adsbexchange.com
+History function as used for tar1090.adsbexchange.com

+No seriously this writes to disk quite often, it will fill up your sd-card by means of writing lots of little files.

 This is not in any way or form officially supported and you should consider it experimental.
 To accomplish this, you need to use the dev branch of my readsb repository.